 Yet, France left indelible fingerprints on the cuisine of Mexico.
 Jeffrey Pilcher, in Que vivan los tamales!: Food and the Making of Mexican Identity (Dialogos) (1998), attempted to examine the question, but much remains to be done.

 In 1831, Mariano Galván Rivera published El Cocinero Mexicano (The Mexican Cook/Chef).
 Written by an anonymous author, Mexico’s first printed cookbook appeared to be heavily influenced by French techniques like stock making and the use of the Bain Marie, as well as breads and pastries.
 The book went through several printings and included few of the dishes so beloved by modern aficionados of Mexican food.
-Nineteenth-century housewives also turned to the cookbook by Jules Gouffé, chef of Paris’s Jockey Club, El Libro de Cocina (1893).
+Nineteenth-century housewives also turned to a cookbook by Jules Gouffé, chef of Paris’s Jockey Club, El Libro de Cocina (1893).
 Then there’s Vicenta Torres de Rubio’s Cocina Michoacana (1896), too.

-Most writers on the subject of French cuisine in Mexico point out that Emperor Maximilian and his wife Carlota only spent a few years in Mexico and could not possibly have influenced the average cook very much.
+Most writers on the subject of French cuisine in Mexico point out that Emperor Maximiliano and his wife Carlota only spent just three years in Mexico and could not possibly have influenced the average cook very much.
 These royals brought in a Hungarian chef, Tudos, heavily influenced by classical French cuisine.
-Ah, but they don’t take the story up to the Porfiriato, or the period during 1876-1911, when Don Porfirio Díaz ruled Mexico with a mano de hierro.
+Ah, but the detractors don’t take the story up to the Porfiriato, or the period during 1876-1911, when Don Porfirio Díaz ruled Mexico with a mano de hierro.
 His iron-fisted manner certainly led to the Mexican Revolution of 1910.

 And so did his opulent, Francophile dining style, masterminded by his chef Slyvain Dumont, who hailed from Verneuil-sur-Seine, just outside of Paris.